Thyra of Denmark, Crown Princess of Hanover

 by Emily McMahon © Unofficial Royalty 2013

 Thyra was the youngest of the three daughters and fifth child of the six children of King Christian IX of Denmark and Louise of Hesse-Kassel.
-She was born on September 29, 1853, at the Yellow Palace in Copenhagen, Denmark where the family was living at the time in relatively humble circumstances.
+She was born on September 29, 1853, at the Yellow Palace in Copenhagen, Denmark where the family lived in relatively humble circumstances.
 Her father Christian had been chosen as the heir to the childless King Frederik VIII shortly before Thyra’s birth.

 Thyra had five siblings: